Bugs Bunny's Birthday Ball: Development

-According to Python Anghelo, he was given only 3 months by management to design the game from concept to final build.
+According to Python Anghelo, he was given a total of 3 months by management to design the game from concept to final build in 1990.
 This was due to the fact that the factory workers were running out of games to assemble and needed something to fill a gap in the Bally production line.
-Anghelo had previously drawn a crude and perverse illustration of Wile E. Coyote and the Road Runner on a company whiteboard in its HR department.
+Anghelo had previously drawn a crude and perverse illustration of Wile E. Coyote and the Road Runner on a whiteboard in Williams Electronics, Inc.'s HR department.
 When he and John Trudeau were developing the game and The Machine: Bride of Pin-Bot simultaneously, they worked insanely fast on both games in a short time, doing so much that one day Anghelo gave Trudeau the nickname of "Doctor Flash".
 It stuck from that point.
-Anghelo admitted disappointment in the final product and felt embarrassed that despite his and Trudeau's best efforts, he had allowed something "so half-baked" to go to market.
+Anghelo and John Youssi designed artwork for the game with assistance from animator Bob Kirk.
+The game was programmed by Dan Lee and Dwight Sullivan.

+Warner Bros. expressed reluctance to have a single voice actor succeed Mel Blanc, who had died in 1989, so they employed other voice actors to provide the Looney Tunes characters' voices for the game.
+Jeff Bergman was originally going to voice the characters, (Note: Bergman is credited under "Special Thanks To" on the left side of the machine's playfield.) but was replaced with Greg Burson, Bob Bergen and Mel's son Noel Blanc.
+The music and sound effects were composed and designed by Paul Heitsch, who also did the "trombone gobble" sound effect.

 The game came with licensed products available at special discounted prices for operators interested in staging on-site promotions, contests and tournaments.
 In addition, authorized Bally/Midway distributors could also take advantage of those offers for point-of-display items, or sales support merchandise to their customer base.
 The companies participating in the marketing program included Armitron, Creative Innovations, E.M.
 International, H. & L. Enterprises, Koochy Koncepts, Nikry Company, Rarities Mint, United Brands International, Zephyr Group, and others.